 This was a wakeup call.
 After that my preps took on a new urgency no longer was yard work my primary concern.
 Over the years I had become trained as a practical Pistol and Rifle shooter and was fairly good.
 I even found a legal way to write it off my income tax.

 The view was much like this photo but it was punctuated with a staging of the second stage booster that filled the sky with a glowing orb of sunlit gas as the last of it fuel ran out.
 But again it warned me to prep and be ready for the war between the United States and the Soviet Union, the old monster was still there still rearing it head to add to my prep work.

-As my family grew I had to grow with it using my skills as a scout master.
-Teaching wilderness survival skills and backpacking to the new scouts not always the scout way.
-The thing is this all grew out of the cold war and having so little to work with.
 So the reason I prep is family.
 All of my actions have been to provide supplies, skills and support while many of my preps are nuclear war related, they crossover.
 Many of my job skills have become more prepper applicable with the changing of the threats.
 I prep because with the changing threats I still have to protect my family, and it seems like twice a year there is a new threat somewhere that I have to prep for.
-Whether I prep for an earthquake, pandemic, coronal mass ejection (CME), electromagnetic pulse EMP, nuclear war, economic collapse, hyperinflation, depression, comet impact, asteroid strike, oil crisis, or a polar shift, zombies, and vampires… Yes I do have a supply of wooden stakes stored, but not for vampires.
-They are for staking down a tarp or tent, but if by some quack of fate “Chance” my dog and I have to face down a hungry vampire, I have stockpiled garlic and wood stakes to wreck havoc on them blood sucking freaks.
-Oh crap, I forgot the holy water…

-Were good, it’s covered…
+We’re good, it’s covered…

 Like what you read?

 Then you're gonna love my free PDF, 20 common survival items, 20 uncommon survival uses for each.
-That's 400 total uses for these innocent little items!
+That's 400 total uses for these dirt-cheap little items!